 Before the English, French and many other immigrants to this continent strove and competed to build Canada, the aboriginal societies and cultures dominated North America.
 Unfortunately today there is little common knowledge among Canadians of the nature and complexity of the societies of the First Nations.
 There is even less understanding or appreciation of the rituals and activities of those cultures.

 Lacrosse, because of its unique history, exists as a link between these disparate components of Canadian society.
 It is one of the rare examples of the culture of the First Nations being accepted and embraced by Canadian society.
 To the religious and social rituals of the first North Americans, the settlers brought the European concepts of structure and rules, and together they produced one of the first symbols of the new Canadian nation, the sport of Lacrosse.
 "There is a long history of speculation about where the game of Lacrosse originated, but as Natives of North America, this question has little significance.
 We do not wonder who invented Lacrosse, or when and where; our ancestors have been playing the game for centuries - for the Creator."
-Tewaraathon, Akwasasne's Story of Our Indian National Game: North American Indian Travelling College, 1978
+Tewaraathon, Akwasasne's Story of Our Indian National Game: Native North American Travelling College, 1978

 LACROSSE 'A GIFT FOR PEOPLE OF CANADA'

 by Mike Mitchell, Director, Native North American Travelling College

 One of the greatest contributions of our Native people in Canada is that of the game of Lacrosse, which in turn has been shared with the world.